Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Why can one ‘simple’ word have so many different translations?
-What is the implication of this?The Hebrew word used in conjunction with the Ten Commandments (Ex 24.38) is ‘davar’.
-It has 50… Click To Tweet
+Why can one straightforward word have so many different translations?
+What is the implication of this?The Hebrew word used in conjunction with the Ten Commandments (Ex 34:28) is davar.
+It has 50 English translations.
+Click To Tweet

-This means that sometimes, when you read the KJV and come across one of these 50 words, in actual fact, it is the same word as ‘commandment’ as in the Ten Commandments.
-This is only one example of how ‘translation’ affects comprehension.
-Think about this: practically EVERY SINGLE word in Biblical Hebrew has MULTIPLE translation in your native language.
+Sometimes, when you read the KJV and come across one of these 50 words, in fact, it is the same word as commandment as in the Ten Commandments.
+That is only one example of how translation affects comprehension.
+Think about this: practically EVERY SINGLE word in Biblical Hebrew has MULTIPLE translations in your native language.
 This Biblical Hebrew course will explain why this is so.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Your Native Language does Not Render the Fullness of Biblical Hebrew
+Please use the Social Network links just below to share this information from The Explanation, Your Native Language does Not Render the Fullness of Biblical Hebrew